ericadwilsen/box-plot/README.md

 # Box Plot
-A simple box plot written in python.
+A simple box plot script written in python.
 So you can still see these instructions, open this link in a new tab:

 <p align="center">
 <a href="https://mybinder.org/v2/gh/ericadwilsen/box-plot/master">https://mybinder.org/v2/gh/ericadwilsen/box-plot/master</a>